Lamin Sanneh

-Lamin Sanneh (May 24, 1942 – January 6, 2019) was the D. Willis James Professor of Missions and World Christianity at Yale Divinity School and Professor of History at Yale University.
+Lamin Sanneh (May 24, 1942 – January 6, 2019) was a Gambian American scholar who was the D. Willis James Professor of Missions and World Christianity at Yale Divinity School and Professor of History at Yale University.

 Biography

-Sanneh was born and raised in Gambia as part of an ancient African royal family, and was a naturalized United States citizen.
+Sanneh was born and raised in The Gambia as part of an ancient African royal family, and was a naturalized United States citizen.
 After studying at the University of Birmingham and the Near East School of Theology, Beirut, he earned his doctorate in Islamic History at the University of London.
-Sanneh taught and worked at the University of Ghana, the University of Aberdeen, Harvard, and, from 1989–2019, at Yale.
+Sanneh taught and worked at the University of Ghana (1975—1978), the University of Aberdeen (1978—1981), Harvard Center for the Study of World Religions (1981—1989), and at Yale Divinity School (1989—2019).
 He was an editor-at-large of The Christian Century, and served on the board of several other journals.
 Sanneh had honorary doctorates from University of Edinburgh and Liverpool Hope University.

 He was a Commandeur de l'Ordre National du Lion, Senegal's highest national honor.
 He was a member of the Pontifical Commission of the Historical Sciences and of the Pontifical Commission on Religious Relations with Muslims.
 In 2018, a new institute was created in his name, the Sanneh Institute at the University of Ghana.
 The Overseas Ministry Study Center (OMSC) at Princeton Theological Seminary created a research grant named in honor of Sanneh.

-Sanneh suffered a stroke and died on January 6, 2019.
-He was survived by his wife, Sandra Sanneh, a professor of isiZulu at Yale University, and their children Sia Sanneh, a senior attorney at the Equal Justice Initiative, and Kelefa Sanneh, staff writer for The New Yorker.

-Christianity and Islam

-Sanneh converted to Christianity from Islam and was a practicing Roman Catholic.
-Much of his scholarship related to the relationship between Christianity and Islam, especially in Africa and what he understood as "African Islam."